gbroques/ose-workbench-platform/README.md

 ```

 The `docs` command opens `docs/_build/index.html` in a web browser, while `coverage` opens `htmlcov/index.html` in a web browser.

-## Generating Code
-Within the root of a workbench repository, run the `make` command.

-For example,

-    osewb make command AddMotor

-Will generate a new `AddMotor` command class.

-> **NOTE:** This idea is not yet implemented.

 ## Contributing
 See [Contributing Guidelines](./CONTRIBUTING.md).